 The most important point to remember when you choose a domain name is to remember to make it memorable.
 Blogs with recognizable and memorable domain names tend to jump quickly to the top of their categories once they enter the Internet.
 Word of mouth is the primary way to discover new sites.
 If your blog name doesn’t come trickling off the tongue of a satisfied Netizen, it could be losing one in five potential new visitors.

 3) Short & Easy:

-It should be easy to type and above all, easy to recall without struggling to find it in the Internet.
-Another pitfall to avoid is to choose a long domain name. choosing long, clunky domains invite users to make mistakes when typing the url.
+It should be easy to type and above all, easy to recall without struggling to find it on the Internet.
+Another pitfall to avoid is to choose a long domain name. choosing long, clunky domains invites users to make mistakes when typing the URL.

 4) Clear & Catchy:

-It should be clear when spoken, and catchy when heard so that a common man could type it into their browser when they hear it said, without the need to writing it down on a paper.
+It should be clear when spoken, and catchy when heard so that a common man could type it into their browser when they hear it said, without the need to write it down on paper.

 Another strategy is to pick a word or phrase different from but related to the blog name.
 Think creatively to find a blog name and domain that is perfect for the goal of your site.
 Avoid choosing cryptic abbreviations that surfers are unlikely to remember.